Yomi-i/TZClicker/README.md

-In build settings change to Android platform
+In build settings change to Android platform.
+Aspect ratio any portrait.